Pricing Options

 Monthly Lesson Rates

-All Lesson Packages include access to one group unmounted horsemanship class per month, and access to fun barn events.
-That means when you sign up for one lesson a week, you are getting 5 lessons per month, and you are joining a wonderful community of equestrians!
+Lesson packages include access to audit clinics and workshops, and access to fun barn events.
+That means when you sign up for one lesson a week, you are joining a wonderful community of equestrians!
+All lessons run 45-60 minutes.

 Use of Lesson Horses